Planck35/planck35.github.io/_posts/2020-01-13-copy-control.md

 It is not possible to define an object or delete a pointer to a dynamically allocated object of a type with a deleted destructor.
 {: .notice}

+In essence, the copy-control members are synthesized as deleted when it is impossible to copy, assign, or destroy a member of the class.
+{: .notice}